stephenfuqua/iNat-Scraper/Python/readme.md

 ```bash
 poetry run python . -t <paste your long API token here> -u <your username> -p <e.g. birds-of-texas>
 ```

+Look in the `out` directory for a fresh file.

 #### Execute without Poetry